Jason Cummings: Central Coast Mariners

+Mohun Bagan

+In June 2023, Cummings joined Indian Super League club Mohun Bagan following his departure from the Central Coast Mariners.
+Cummings made his debut in the Durand Cup, coming on as a second-half substitute in the Kolkata Derby against East Bengal which ended in a 1–0 loss for which he was heavily criticised for missing chances.
+He scored his first goal on his full debut against Machhindra F.C. at AFC Cup preliminary round 2 in a 3–1 win.
+He scored again in next match this time by a penalty in a 3–1 win over Abahani Limited Dhaka in AFC Cup Play-off round.
+Cummings won his first silverware with Mohun Bagan in a Kolkata Derby win in the final of the 2023 Durand Cup.

+Cummings made his league debut on 23 September, scoring a goal in their 3–1 win over newly promoted club Punjab.
+Mohun Bagan would win the League Shield at the end of the regular season.

+On 7 March 2025, Mohun Bagan lifted the ISL League Shield as regular season champions, with Stewart scoring at the end of the victory over Goa in the final game of the season.
+On 12 April, Cummings scored a penalty in the Indian Super League final and lifted the trophy after defeating Bengaluru in extra time.

 International career

 Scotland

 Cummings played for the Scotland under-19 and under-21 teams.
 He received his first call-up to the senior Scotland squad in November 2017, and made his first full international appearance in a friendly against the Netherlands.

 Australia

 Cummings is of Australian descent through his mother Tracey who was born in Perth, and is a dual citizen of the United Kingdom and Australia.
 In July 2019, Australia manager Graham Arnold said that he wanted Cummings to play for the Socceroos, which was still possible as he had only played two friendlies for Scotland.
 In September 2019, Cummings told The Sun newspaper he was considering switching from Scotland to Australia and had already spoken with Socceroos assistant manager Rene Meulensteen.
 Talks silenced for a while, however, when the COVID-19 pandemic struck.
 Cummings said in March 2021 that he hoped "Australia are still looking out for me, if I get the call I'll be over there in a heartbeat".

 In September 2022, Cummings was selected in the Australian squad to play two friendlies against New Zealand.
 He made his debut and scored a penalty as a second-half substitute in the second match, in Auckland.
 In November 2022, he was named in Australia's squad for the 2022 FIFA World Cup.
 Cummings made his World Cup debut in Australia's opening match against France, coming on as a substitute in the 56th minute.